 To compare the performance of the proposed method with some existing calibration methods, we repeat the simulation procedure $100$ times to assess the average performance of different methods.

-Figure \ref{fig:com.park} compares the estimation of the calibration parameters by different calibration methods.
-Because there is only one local optimal point in the PK loss function, the choice of $\eta$ is zero, therefor $\hat{\bm\theta}_{PPK}=\hat{\bm\theta}_{PK}$.
-We can see that when the sample size is $10$ and $20$, the bias of $\hat{\bm\theta}_{PK}$ is smallest, whereas the variance of $\hat{\bm\theta}_{PK}$ is a little larger than $\hat{\bm\theta}_{LS}$.
-When the sample size is $100$, all the methods perform good except the KO's calibration.
+Figure \ref{fig:com.park} illustrates the estimation results of the different calibration methods.
+Since there is only one local optimal point in the PK loss function, the choice of $\eta$ is zero, therefore $\hat{\bm\theta}_{PPK}=\hat{\bm\theta}_{PK}$.
+We can see that when the sample size is $10$ and $20$, the bias of $\hat{\bm\theta}_{PK}$ is the smallest, whereas the variance of $\hat{\bm\theta}_{PK}$ is slightly larger than $\hat{\bm\theta}_{LS}$.
+When the sample size is $100$, all the methods perform well except the KO's calibration.